filipjm/PhilJuricevPortfolio/README.md

 ## ABOUT ME

 I have always been fascinated by probability, the chance and the uncertainty.
-So to learn more about the rules that govern chaos, I have decided to do a Bachelor of Mathematics (Statistics) & Information Technology (Computer Science), to equip myself with the required theoretical knowledge, and the GPA of 6.25 / 7.00 means I am on the right track.
+So to learn more about the rules that govern chaos, in 2018 I have decided to do a Bachelor of Mathematics (Statistics) & Information Technology (Computer Science), to equip myself with the required theoretical knowledge, and the GPA of 6.25 / 7.00 means I am on the right track.

 The time came to walk the walk and showcase this knowledge in the real world projects outlined in the section 'Technical Projects' below.